 3. Confidentiality

 43. For the successful handling of grievances, parties involved (investors and competent agencies alike) may need to be reassured that information exchanged during the process is not made public, unless agreed otherwise.
-Therefore, it would be necessary to find a balance between information that can be made available to the public including within the government agencies () and information that must be kept confidential.
+Therefore, it would be necessary to find a balance between information that may need to be made available to the public including within the government agencies (for example, due to public interest, social impact or domestic regulations requiring disclosure) and information that must be kept confidential.

 Comments

 Republic of Korea: Korea generally supports these issues - however, there may be various factors to be considered, including extraordinary situations requiring transparency (such as public interest, social impact, and relevant domestic regulations).
 Additionally, Korea is of the view that agreements between the relevant parties could be an additional exception to confidentiality.